RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Clone Wars/Clone Wars.md

 # Introduction { .intro }

-In this project you'll learn how to create a game, in which you have to save the Earth from space-monsters.
+In this project you'll learn how to create a game in which you have to save the Earth from space monsters.

 <div class="scratch-preview">
 	<iframe allowtransparency="true" width="485" height="402" src="http://scratch.mit.edu/projects/embed/46018140/?autostart=false" frameborder="0"></iframe>